Financial Modeling Using Excel and VBA: Automation is the buzz word in today’s corporate world.

 The output is the reason why you are making this model in the first place.

 Make sure that it gets calculated in the right manner and format the output cells appropriately.

-For example – if your output that you want is in percentage terms, and if the output cell is not formatted in the right manner, there is high probability that you might get misleading numbers.
+For example – if the output that you want is in percentage terms, and if the output cell is not formatted in the right manner, there is high probability that you might get misleading numbers.

 Let’s say the output value is 10%, but if the cell is not formatted in percentage it might show the figure as 0.1.

-After you have done the above mentioned things, try out the model with some dummy numbers.
+After you have done the above-mentioned things, try out the model with some dummy numbers.

 I suggest, use simple and smaller numbers to do this.

 Use multiples of hundreds or thousands for independent variables since it becomes easier for you to manually check the desired output.